Skip to content

 Billing for mental health services can get tricky, especially when you provide more than one type of care in a single session.
 Combining psychotherapy with medication management or deciding between a therapy code and a general evaluation code are common challenges.
 Getting these details right is crucial for accurate reimbursement and staying compliant with payer rules.
 When you understand how to code for these complex scenarios, you ensure your claims reflect the valuable, comprehensive care you provide.
 Let’s walk through how to handle these situations correctly.

-Code for Psychotherapy with Medication Management
+How to Code Psychotherapy with Medication Management

 When a single appointment includes both psychotherapy and medication management, you need to bill for both services accurately.
 To do this, you’ll use an Evaluation and Management (E/M) code for the medication management portion and a psychotherapy add-on code (90833, 90836, or 90838) for the therapy.
 It’s also essential to add Modifier 25 to the E/M code, which signals that a significant, separately identifiable E/M service was performed on the same day as another procedure.
 Remember to select the E/M service level based on the complexity of your medical decision-making, not the total time spent with the patient.
 Also, keep in mind that you cannot bill for prolonged services when using these combined codes.
 Proper coding in these cases is a key part of effective behavioral health billing.